The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric

 The characteristic functions introduced here are quantum analogues of those used in classical probability theory.
 The connection is discussed in detail in Appendix \ref{app:charfuncs}.
 Here we simply summarize some useful properties of characteristic functions.

-\begin{enumerate} \item A function $\phi(g)$ from the finite or compact Lie group $G$ to complex numbers is characteristic function of a physical state iff it is (continuous in the case of Lie groups) positive definite(as defined in appendix \ref{app:charfuncs}) and normalized (i.e. $\phi(e)=1$ where $e$ is the identity of group.). \item The characteristic function of a state is invariant under G-invariant unitaries acting on that state,
+\begin{enumerate} \item A function $\phi(g)$ from the finite or compact Lie group $G$ to complex numbers is the characteristic function of a physical state iff it is continuous (in the case of Lie groups) positive definite (as defined in appendix \ref{app:charfuncs}) and normalized (i.e. $\phi(e)=1$ where $e$ is the identity of the group.).
+(This property assumes that all irreps are physically accessible. ) \item The characteristic function of a state is invariant under G-invariant unitaries acting on that state,